Sign to show your support!

 Help the Rabbit Awareness Action Group (RAAG) raise awareness of the first Good Practice Code for the Welfare of Rabbits.
-Show your support by signing our letter below!
+Show your support by signing our letter.

 Rabbit Awareness Action Group (RAAG): who we are

-RAAG is the trusted voice for rabbit welfare in the UK, bringing together the expertise of Burgess Pet Care, the RSPCA, the Rabbit Welfare Association & Fund (RWAF), Wood Green The Animals Charity and Blue Cross.
+RAAG is the trusted voice for rabbit welfare in the UK, bringing together the expertise of Burgess Pet Care, the RSPCA, the Rabbit Welfare Association & Fund (RWAF), Wood Green The Animals Charity, the PDSA, and Blue Cross.